Meningococcal disease

 ---|---|---|

-6 weeks to 5 months | Menveoa Nimenrix | 3 doses (8 weeks between 1st and 2nd doses; 3rd dose at 12 months of age) |
+6 weeks to 5 months | Menveoa, Nimenrix | 3 doses (8 weeks between 1st and 2nd doses; 3rd dose at 12 months of age) |

-6–8 months | Menveo Nimenrix | 2 doses (2nd dose at 12 months of age or 8 weeks after 1st dose, whichever is later) |
+6–11 months | Menveo, Nimenrix | 2 doses (2nd dose at 12 months of age or 8 weeks after 1st dose, whichever is later) |

-12–23 months | Menveo | 2 doses (8 weeks between doses) |
+Menveo | 2 doses (8 weeks between doses) | |

 Nimenrix | 1 dose | |

-a.
-For optimal protection against serogroup A, an extra primary dose (ie a 3+1 schedule) of Menveo should be considered for infants aged <6 months, if travelling to areas where meningococcal A disease is common |
+a For optimal protection against serogroup A, an extra primary dose (ie a 3+1 schedule) of Menveo should be considered for infants who commence vaccination aged <6 months due to planned travel to areas where meningococcal A disease is common. |

 Medical conditions are specified in List.
 Specified medical conditions associated with increased risk of invasive meningococcal disease.